 The skills of prospective sworn translators are evaluated by peers (experienced translators), after which the successful candidates take an oath in the High Court of South Africa to “translate faithfully and correctly, to the best of their knowledge and ability”.
 Sworn translators stamp and sign every page of their translations and insert a statement certifying that the translation is a true and accurate translation of the source text.

-Since sworn translation is a certified, faithful, translation of the source text, it serves a different function from communicative translation.
-Sworn translation is very much source-text based, whereas communicative translation is target-oriented, for it strives to communicate with the target audience.
-As such, prudent adaptations are acceptable in communicative translation, but definitely not in sworn translation.
+Sworn translation is a certified, faithful, translation of the source text.
+It serves a different function from communicative translation.
+Sworn translation is very much source-text based.
+Communicative translation is target-oriented.
+It strives to communicate with the target audience.
+As such, prudent adaptations are acceptable in communicative translation only.
 The users of communicative translations are often not even aware that the document was created by means of a translation process.

-The demand for sworn translation is much smaller than for communicative translation, yet the role of sworn translation is crucial.
+The demand for this service is much smaller than for communicative translation, yet its role is crucial.
 Sworn translation is more expensive than communicative translations and includes the delivery, by hand or by courier, of certified hard copies.

 Below is a list of typical documents requiring sworn translation: